-Holistic soil research to quantify soil biology
+Holistic soil research to quantify soil life.

 The demand for organic nursery stock far exceeds the supply.
-Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock
+Research is needed to identify the barriers to expanding this market.
+This information will inform the development and assessment of organic methods for meeting the growing demand for organically grown nursery stock.

-Comprehensive review of positive and negative impacts of copper product use in pest management.
+Comprehensive review of positive and negative impacts of the use of copper products in pest management.